top of page

 The teacher(s) chosen will be announced and honored at the Fall Conference, and the K-12 teacher will have the opportunity to represent WVFLTA in the selection process for the Southern Conference on Language Teaching (SCOLT) Teacher of the Year.

-Emil will repeat his session at the SCOLT Conference 2025!
+Emily and Nick will represent WVFLTA with their session at the SCOLT Conference 2026!

 Best of West Virginia